LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 NASA makes a notable exception for for loops since they are technically 3 statements together.
 For loops are fine to keep in a single line.
 This then raises the question of what about boolean expressions in ifs and whiles?
-I think the preferance is to maintain one line if possible since it is technically one large boolean statement.
+I think the preference is to maintain one line if possible since it is technically one large boolean statement.
 Although, sometimes the expressions can get a little long, so splitting into multiple lines can aid readability.
-Just dont' make the conditional span like 5 lines.
+Just don't make the conditional span like 5 lines.

 If you have trouble with trying to condense functions, TigerBeetle suggests to keep your branching, but the contents of the branch can be added into its own method.
-Also look for any repitition.
+Also look for any repetition.
 The benefit of adding them to methods also allows to you verify their arguments in a single place and creates another unit to test.

 ### 5. There shall be minimally an average of 2 assertions per function with assertions containing no side-effects and must be boolean